debfantom/UCB_AI-ML_5.1_coupons/README.md

 Specific Coupon Group Findings:

 CARRY OUT:
 Generally speaking, people who were offered 'Carry Out' coupons had a high propensity to accept.
 It would seem that the primary factor here is the type of establishment itself.
-Carry Out establishments are very condusive for picking up while out driving so I would hypothesize this to be he main factor for high acceptance rates.
+Carry Out establishments are very condusive for picking up while out driving so I would hypothesize this to be The main factor for high acceptance rates.
 ![My Image](images/carryout_subplots.png)

 COFFEE HOUSE: